Sex–gender distinction: Institutional and governmental use

-Governments, corporations, and organizations have varying recognition of, and approaches to the distinction between sex and gender.
+United States government

+Federal definition of sex and gender

+On January 20, 2025, President Donald Trump signed Executive Order 14168 regarding the U.S. official definitions of sex and gender identity.
+The Executive Order defines sex as strictly biological and unchangeable.
+Gender identity is framed as a "subjective sense of self" that should not be considered a replacement for sex.

-U.S. Census
+United States Census

 The United States Census Bureau performs a census of the U.S. population every ten years.
 The questionnaire asks one question about sex, phrased as "What is person 1's sex?" and provides two checkboxes for the response, labeled "Male" and "Female".
 An explanatory page explains this question, using the term sex: as "We ask one question about a person's sex to better understand demographic characteristics."
 The U.S. Census has had a question about sex on the census since the 1790 census.
 The U.S. Census recognizes the difference between the terms sex and gender, the fact they are often confused or used interchangeably, and may differ across cultures and time, and explains that what the census attempts to measure, is "the sex composition of the population".

 Australian government

 The Australian government provides guidelines on sex and gender to the public based on legislation passed in 2013.
 The guidelines recognize that "individuals may identify as a gender other than the sex they were assigned at birth, or may not identify as exclusively male or female".
 The Australian Bureau of Statistics (ABS) gathers data about the population broken down in various ways, including by sex and gender.
 They require precise formulations of these terms, and go into some detail about sex recorded at birth, possible changes in sex assignment later in life, the meaning of gender and how it differs from sex.
 ABS recognizes the popular confusion among the two terms, and provide descriptions of how to phrase surveys so as to elicit accurate responses for the purposes of the data they collect.

 The government of the state of Western Australia recognizes a clear distinction between sex and gender providing a nuanced definition of each, including complications involved in sex beyond just sex assigned at birth, and the socially constructed nature of gender, including possible non-binary aspects.